Hoffman Estates High School: Academics

 The U.S. Department of Education awarded the Blue Ribbon Award of Excellence in Education to Hoffman Estates in 1985.

+Demographics

+In the 2022-2023 school year, there were 2,067 students at the school.
+36% of students were Hispanic or Latino, 28% were non-Hispanic white, 20% were Asian, 11% were black or African-American, and 5% were multiracial.
+49% of students are eligible for free or reduced price lunches, and the school has a student to teacher ratio of 13.

 Athletics

 Hoffman Estates competes in the Mid-Suburban Conference West Division.
 The school is also a member of the Illinois High School Association (IHSA), which governs most interscholastic athletics and competitive activities in the state.
 Their teams are stylized as the Hawks.

 The school sponsors interscholastic teams for young men and women in basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track and field athletics, volleyball, cheerleading and water polo.
 Young men may also compete in baseball, football, and wrestling, while young women may also compete in badminton, bowling, and softball.
 The Hoffman Estates Basketball team gained much attention due to the fact the Hall-of-Fame Football Player, Walter Payton, served as the assistant coach for the team during his last years.
 While not governed by the IHSA, the school also sponsors teams for young men and women in lacrosse.

 Lacrosse was the most recent sport to be added at HEHS, added in the spring of 2017 as part of an expansion program.

 The following athletic teams placed in the top four of their respective IHSA sponsored state tournaments or meets: